teiband/python-plot-utilities/docs/two_columns.md

         Whether or not to show the bars as horizontal (otherwise, vertical). top_n : <int>
         Only shows top_n categories (ranked by their positive rate) in the figure.
-Useful when there are too many categories. dropna : <bool>
+Useful when there are too many categories.
+If None, show all categories.
+    dropna : <bool>
         If True, ignore entries (in both arrays) where there are missing values in at least one array.
 If False, the missing values are treated as a